edose/bulletin2/README.md

 * stores all the downloaded observations (about 300,000) for all the stars into one enormous CSV file "df_obs_csv".

-###`u.process_all_stars(dates)`
+### `df_fit_results = u.process_all_stars(dates)`

 This applies the numerical model and makes future magnitude predictions for all the 379 LPV stars.
 The output is written to a large pandas dataframe "df_fit_results" for use by the next step.

+### `u.make_new_bulletin(dates, df_fit_results)`
-### `make_new_bulletin(dates, df_fit_results, include_magnitudes)`
+### `u.make_new_bulletin(dates, df_fit_results, include_magnitudes=False)`

-This function actually makes the new Bulletin CSV files.
+This function actually makes the TWO new Bulletin CSV files: the first CSV file includes estimated min & max magnitudes, and the second CSV file does not include estimated min & max magnitudes but only their dates (for observers who prefer that).
+The CSV files are named, for example, LPVbulletin_2020-03.csv and LPVbulletin_2020-03_nomags.csv.

-It uses the fit results from u.process_all_stars(), finds the minima and maxima, organizes the results into a large table, and writes the table into the final CSV file.
+This function uses the fit results from u.process_all_stars(), finds the minima and maxima (and optionally the estimated magnitudes at those dates, organizes the results into a large table, and writes the table into the final CSV file.

-The CSV file will include a magnitude estimate for each min and max only if include_magnitudes is set to True.
+Again, the CSV file will include a magnitude estimate for each min and max only if include_magnitudes is set to True.
 If set to False, the min and max entries will have no magnitude estimates, as in the 2018 and earlier Bulletins.

-For the new Bulletins, we will plan to post both versions.
+You'll want to do a sanity check on a few star entries before posting.
+Especially, you'll want to manually remove from the CSV files any stars that have fewer than maybe 10-12 observations over the past 5 years.

+The versions:
 * CCD observers will need the predicted magnitudes to optimal decide exposure times.
 * Some visual observers may prefer to plan observations without advance knowledge of the star's expected brightness.

-## For the future:

-The CSV-format new Bulletins (with and without magnitude estimates) are complete.
-I do not plan major changes to them in 2020, though corrections and suggestions will be addressed as needed.
-The next new Bulletin is expected to launch June 2020 to cover roughly June 2020 - March 2021.

-There is another possibility for 2021 or later: an online Bulletin facility, presumably on the AAVSO website.

-Imagine: a talented observer--whether visual, CCD, or other--wants to know "what's up" tonight: what LPVs are available for him to observe profitably, with the most scientific value.

-On the AAVSO website,
-the new tool takes his location, telescope, size, sky brightness, star-type preferences and other data (possibly stored in his profile already), and delivers a listing of targets to go observe tonight, indeed **right now**, together with days since last observed, times that each star is available *tonight*, estimated (approximate) magnitude range recommended observing frequency, etc etc.
-The observer can also change his mind, resubmit, get a refreshed observation roster.

-I recommend this be done.
-The fit and prediction engines have been demonstrated to work at least as well as needed, and the process is entirely automated--with the exception of stars that have very few previous observations or which have changed their physical behavior.
-Those deviant situations will always require human intervention, **_but also represent the greatest opportunities_**.
+## Project status:

+I (Eric Dose) am done with this project.

+I have posted my last bulletins (Dec 2020-Dec 2021).
+Anyone at AAVSO is welcome to clone this repo, edit it as they see fit, and start generating Bulletins.
+If you do so, all future credit as well as responsibility for future Bulletin postings is yours alone.

 Best of luck in all your observing--may your skies be clear.

-                      March 23, 2020
+                      updated December 13, 2020
                            Eric Dose, Albuquerque, NM USA
                            in support of the American Association of Variable Star Observers